ajs123/KBikeBLE/HOWTO.md

 When first connected to a new bike, the resistance or gear display will almost certainly be wrong.
 But you should be able to pedal the bike an see the cadence.
 The blue Bluetooth LED will be flashing (rapidly for 30 seconds, then more slowly) and you should be able to connect.

 Open the Adafruit Bluefruit Connect app on your phone, tablet, or laptop.
-If the blue LED has gone away by the time you've downloaded it, reset the feather.
+If the blue LED has already gone away, reset the feather.

 KBikeBLE should show up in the list of nearby devices.
 Hit Connect.
 The app should connect to KBikeBLE.
-The blue LED should go from flashing to on, and the app should show the current battery charge (if you included BLEBAS in options.h) along with a list of services ("modules").
+The blue LED should go from flashing to on, and the app should show the current battery charge (if you defined HAVE_BATTERY 1 and BLEBAS 1 in options.h) along with a list of services ("modules").
 If you enabled BLEUart in options.h, one of the listed modules will be UART.
 Choose UART.
 Check that the app is set to include an end-of-line.
 Then type "batt" (without the quotes) and hit Send.
 Or type "help" then hit Send for a list of commands.

-You can do the same things through the Serial Monitor in the Arduino IDE, under Tools, as long as you included USE_SERIAL in options.h and the USB cable remains connected.
+You can do the same things through the Serial Monitor in the Arduino IDE, under Tools, as long as you included USE_SERIAL 1 in options.h and the USB cable remains connected.

 ## Calibrating to your bike